zero4994/docker-management-dashboard/README.md

     <img align="center" src="img/docker.png">
 </p>
 <br><br>
-Docker Managemenet Dashboard is a simple in browser SPA to manage docker containers in a friendly and interactive way without having to deal with the docker CLI.
+Docker Managemenet Dashboard is a simple in browser SPA to manage your local docker containers in a friendly and interactive way without having to deal with the docker CLI.

 Its built using the following technologies: